 Ever wondered what famous authors did to inspire themselves to write?
 Check out this site for an entertaining read.

 This article promises to teach you how to write a love poem that won’t be forgotten.

 Need help analyzing a poem and writing about it in a way that makes sense?
 Find a comprehensive guide here that will help you compose your paper with confidence.

 William Shakespeare (1564-1616) is well-known as a playwright.
 However, he penned more than 150 love poems and sonnets, which are often considered some of the most romantic works of all time.
 In fact, Shakespeare’s Sonnet 116 is often quoted in wedding ceremonies because it talks about the pure and enduring qualities of romantic love.

-Elizabeth Barrett Browning (1806-61) was an Englishwoman who was married to famous poet, Robert Browning.
-However, she was also recognized as a Victorian poet, and some critics hold the belief that she was more prominent in the poetry world than her husband.
+Elizabeth Barrett Browning (1806-61) was married to famous English poet Robert Browning.
+However, she was also recognized as a Victorian poet, and some critics believe that she was more prominent in the poetry world than her husband.
 After all, most well-read people are familiar with her famously penned lines, “How do I love thee?
 Let me count the ways.”

 E.E.
-Cummings (1894-1962) was one of the most popular American poets during the 20th century.
-Cummings experimented with syntax, grammar and form when writing poetry.
-He had a particular affinity for shunning capital letters in poems, and readers will often see his name stylized as e.e. cummings.
+Cummings (1894-1962) was one of the most popular American poets of the 20th century.
+He experimented with syntax, grammar, and form when writing poetry.
+He had a particular affinity for shunning capital letters in poems, and readers often see his name stylized as E.E. cummings.

-Maya Angelou had no shortage of talents.
-Not only was she an accomplished poet, she also had experience as an essayist, dancer, filmmaker, actress and civil rights activist.
-Her 1969 memoir, I Know Why the Caged Bird Sings, is quite famous and became a bestseller at the time of its publication.
-In May 2014, Maya Angelou passed away at the age of 86.
+Maya Angelou (1928-2014) had no shortage of talents.
+Not only was she an accomplished poet, she was also an experienced essayist, dancer, filmmaker, actress, and civil rights activist.
+Her 1969 memoir I Know Why the Caged Bird Sings is quite famous and became a best-seller at the time of its publication.